stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 * For the moment we hard-code the ESCAPE key.

-* Although not used elsewhere in the application we add the listener to the container since GLFW seems to unregister a garbage-collected listener.
+* Although not used elsewhere in the application the listener is registered with the container to prevent it being garbage collected (and unregistered by GLFW).

 ### Integration